Sean H. McDowell, PhD

 You can start on your major as a freshman in addition to your Honors courses.
 Because each Honors seminar is only four credits, you can enroll in one class each quarter outside the program for each of the first five quarters and two courses in the sixth quarter.
 This way, you can begin coursework in major(s), complete a foreign language requirement, or explore other subjects outside of Honors during your freshman and sophomore years.

 Yes.
-Every student in the program receives a scholarship for not just the first two years but for the four years of a student’s undergraduate education.
+Every student in the program receives a scholarship for not just the full four years of a student’s undergraduate education.
 This scholarship is awarded in addition to whatever other scholarships may be a part of a student’s financial aid package.